-Flood Modeller’s industry-leading 1D river solver includes more than 40 hydraulic structure units.
-Each of these is configured to apply theory applicable to the specific structure type, enabling you to always create appropriate representations of these features within your models.
+Water levels are often influenced significantly by structures within the watercourse and traditional Saint-Venant equations are not always appropriate when modelling these.
+Flood Modeller’s industry-leading river solver includes more than 40 hydraulic units, each configured to apply theory applicable to the specific structure type, enabling you to create appropriate representations of these features within your model.

 By defining a series of rules, you can precisely control the behaviour of an associated structure during a simulation.
-Typical uses for rules include controlling the gate opening of a sluice according to conditions within the remainder of the network; turning a pump on or off according to levels and flows at local or remote point in the model; and directly setting an abstraction depending on hydraulic conditions at specific location.
+Typical uses for rules include the opening of a sluice gate according to conditions within the remainder of the network; turning a pump on or off according to levels and flows at local or remote point in the model; and directly setting an abstraction depending on hydraulic conditions at specific location.